Fresh summer strawberries are one of the most popular, refreshing, and nutritious fruits available.

 However, the authors advise caution over taking the study results too literally, as they looked at the overall impact of flavonoids rather than the participants’ direct response to doses.

-The powerful antioxidants in strawberries may work against free radicals, according to a 2016 review.
-The review suggests that this factor could inhibit tumor growth and decrease inflammation in the body.
+The powerful antioxidants in strawberries may work against free radicals, according to a

 While no fruit acts as a direct treatment for cancer, strawberries, and similar fruits might help reduce the risk of some people developing the disease.